Ready to learn what your timber is really worth?

 We give you a clear view of current timber market conditions, including expected bid ranges, so you’ll know what to expect before we invite buyers to bid.

-5. Marketing to buyers
+5. Marketing your timber

 6. Bid management